muhammedkhairy/evaluate-news-nlp/README.md

     * index.js file must contain Aylien package.

 4. ### Environment Variables
-    * declare your API key but you should encrypt it as private key and your project will be publically available in Github.
+    * declare your API key but you should encrypt it as private key and your project will be publicly available in Github.
     * you can install dotenv package ``` npm install dotenv ``` which allows you to encrypt your private data.
     * create .env file and add your private key inside it.
     * you should add this .env file to .gitignore